-Optimizing the supply chain by consolidating and visualizing internal and external information
+Optimizing the supply chain by consolidating and visualizing internal and external information sales, as well as production and supply plans, that reflect customer purchase information and actual sales data.

 Twinbird has built a supply chain that encompasses a number of partner companies, including component suppliers and manufacturers (both domestic and international), its own factories, and sales and distribution partners.